ryanjeffares/ryanjeffares.github.io/_posts/2025-03-06-youll-pry-cpp-from-my-cold-dead-hands.markdown

 The `VariantArray` class, `std::variant`, our structs - they don't even exist.
 It's just three calls to `std::println()`.
 Outside of the printing, we're not even using the heap.

 Concepts, like Rust's traits, allow us to bring the type guarantees of interfaces to compile time checks with no polymorphism required.
 But, they allow both further freedom and further control - we can ensure that a bunch of types all have some method `foo()`, but not all the methods need even return the same type.
-In the same concept, we can ensure that the type is default constructible, constructible from some other type, that some free function `bar()` is callable with an rvalue reference to the type with certain parameters and is `noexcept` and returns a function that is invokable with other parameters and that that's `noexcept`, and that the type has an associated `typedef` that is `const`:
+In the same concept, we can ensure that the type is default constructible, constructible from some other type, that some free function `bar()` is callable with an rvalue reference to the type and some other parameters and is `noexcept` and returns a function that is `noexcept`, and that the type has an associated `typedef` that is `const`:

 ```cpp
 template<typename T, typename U, typename...
 BarArgs>